f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ### 5. Data Initialization for Docker

+**NOTE: Complete this step ONLY if you haven't done initialization yet, including in other lab.**

 Go to the `bigip/bigip_next/security/migrate-from-tmos/docker-env/` directory of the cloned repository.
 Run the `init.sh` to create a local key folder:

 ```bash